Early exposure to some legal legends inspired Maine lawyer to become the best he could be

 His first trial was in Waco, Texas, and he says, “I think my knees were knocking and making so much noise it was probably hard to hear me.”

 For the next three years, Bennett regularly worked seven days a week.
 The firm was an early proponent of a national billable hour requirement, which at the time was set around 1,750 hours.
 At the end of his first year, one of the six partners Bennett worked for was critical of him for falling short of the requirement by 20 hours, despite his having written numerous non-billable articles and having made dozens of presentations to organizations and associations.
-The experience has stayed with Bennett ever since, which is why to this day the Bennett Law Firm, P.A. does not operate under a billable hour requirement.
+The experience has stayed with Bennett ever since, which is why to this day The Bennett Law Firm, P.A. does not operate under a billable hour requirement.

 “We try to treat people like they’re professionals,” he says.
 “I believe that lawyers understand what their commitment is to their law practice and to their clients and know what they have to do and when they have to do it.
 I’ve tended to incentivize hard work and dedication through compensation opportunity as opposed to working requirements.”